 The Pavilion

-A pavilion for shelter during our inclement Irish summers.
+This offers a much-needed shelter at the end of the gardens and affords a fantastic outlook of the waterfalls and the Health and Wellness Garden through its large plate glass window.
 It is also a home for features during the many special events in the gardens.
-This area is very popular haven for own disability group just to sit and soak up sights and sounds.
+This area is a very popular haven for sensory groups to just sit and soak up the sights and sounds.

 The Waterfalls

-“The Waterfall” is another amazing garden that consists of a pond with live fish, a bridge and a waterfall.
-This is the first waterfall in Carlow that is completely accessible to tourists, you can go and dip your hands in the water, and go around the waterfall.
-This garden was designed by Gordon Lebetter.
+“The Waterfall” is another amazing garden that consists of a pond with live fish, a bridge, and a waterfall.
+Moreover, this is the first waterfall in Carlow that is completely accessible to tourists, you can go and dip your hands in the water, and go around the waterfall.

-After the tour, you can go to the restaurant – Delta Centre Cafe, eat something, drink or buy products manufactured by Delta Centre.
+What`s more, after the tour, you can go to the restaurant – Delta Centre Cafe, eat something, drink, or buy products manufactured by Delta Centre.